 a The phrase “economically viable” encompasses economic (in the narrow sense) plus other relevant “market conditions”, and includes consideration of prices, costs, legal/fiscal framework, environmental, social and all other non-technical factors that could directly impact the viability of a development project.

-b A defined injection project comprises both the active injection phase and the retention phase, i.e. the full Project Life Time until there is reasonable confidence that the injected fluid is retained in the reservoir.
+b A defined injection project comprises both the active injection phase and the retention phase, i.e. the full Project Life Time until there is reasonable confidence that the injected fluid is retained in the reservoir or has been extracted.

 36. UNFC-2009 Sub-categories and their definitions have been revised as shown in Table 2 for application to Injection projects for the purpose of Geological Storage.